AWS Diagram Software

 There are a number of network topology diagrams that can prove useful to your engineering and DevOps team.
 These include an AWS Infrastructure diagram like this:

 This diagram logically lays out all the resources discovered when an AWS account is connected to Hava.
 The main VPC (the green rectangle) is surrounded by associated resources like internet and VPN gateways, S3 Buckets, VPC endpoints, VPC peering connections, Elastic Beanstalk environments.

 Within the VPC, the configured availability zones are set out in columns that contain the individual subnets set up in those AZ’s.
 All the resources contained in each subnet are visualized as are any load balancers routing traffic to the various subnets.

-Having this diagram automatically created from configuration data enables interrogation of each of the resources to see the settings and associations related to it.
+Having this AWS infrastructure visualization automatically created from configuration data enables interrogation of each of the resources to see the settings and associations related to it.
 By clicking on any of the individual resource icons, the attribute pane on the right then displays all the known details pertaining to the resource.
 Something that simply isn’t possible with manually created drag-and-drop diagram makers.

 Automating the diagram build using AWS Diagram Software also reveals resources you may not be aware of.
 Long forgotten database instances and sometimes entire dev or test environments are regularly discovered by this automation process.